 They serve wine and cocktails as well as your usual coffee, tea, and soda.
 If you’re looking for something a little more unique for dinner.
 There are some cool places to eat around the surrounding areas.

 Overall, the Getty Villa is a nice place to spend an afternoon taking in some culture and ocean air while you relax and let the Malibu calm take away your LA stress.
-Guest are invited to pretend this is their own private villa, even if just for an afternoon.
+Guests are invited to pretend this is their private villa, even if just for an afternoon.